yiwxng/Cloud_Infrastructure_Notes/README.md

     └── Namespaces (Virtual clusters)

+## Kubernetes terms and purpose

+### Namespace
+A Kubernetes namespace isn't just a label — it controls:
+- What resources are grouped together
+- Who can access them (via RBAC)
+- How much they can use (via quotas)
+- How they talk to each other (via network policies)

 ### Relationship btw: Terraform, AWS, Kubernetes, Dockers
 (needs checking)
 - dockers: used for creating and running container for applications